Amr8tom/To-do-list-Application/README.md

 - Faculty of computer science and artificial intelligence cairo university My department(bioinformatics)
 -  I'm a still student in Department of Bioinformatics
 -  I'm a trainee data scientist who is passionate about using artificial intelligence  to make the world a slightly better place.
--  Typically, I like to work on projects involving machine learning, nlp or any analyses molecular biology .
+-  I like to work on projects involving machine learning ,and analyses molecular biology .
 In my spare time,
 -  you will often find me working on devolping android applications or studing my materials at university - which reside on the intersection of artificial intelligence and molecular biology.
 - 🌱 I’m currently learning bioinformatics to work as daData scientist in Bio (👨‍💻)
 -  👀👀 I hope I can collaborate on any project in my study (bioinformatics)